sparkay/jekyll-now/_posts/test2.md

 ---
 layout: post
-title: This is a Test Post
+title: This is test post2
 ---

-#This is my new post
+# This is my new post
 I still need to copy over the front matter